-6.2.1.
+6.2.2.
 Re.
 Height and Massing:

 - The development as granted by Dún Laoghaire-Rathdown County Council is lower than that granted previously under P.A.
 Ref.
 D15A/0799 and ABP Ref.
 PL06D.247643). - The massing is lower than P.A.
 Ref.
-D15A/0799, and the omission of double-height voids and half landings have resulted in an overall increase in accommodation area.

-- The increase in height is an appropriate incremental response to heights of neighbouring developments, which vary from 3-6 storeys on the Stella cinema / Flanagans, Union café / Kennedy's public house sites. - This is in line with the Dún Laoghaire-Rathdown County Council Development Plan 2016-2022 Chapter 2- Sustainable Communities strategy, which seeks to encourage the densification of the existing suburbs in order to help retain population by infill housing. - As stated in the Planning Authority report, the proposal is not deemed to result in material reductions of the sunlight and daylight enjoyed by adjacent properties and is expected to achieve satisfactory levels of light within the scheme.
+D15A/0799, and the omission of double-height voids and half landings have resulted in an overall increase in accommodation area. - The increase in height is an appropriate incremental response to heights of neighbouring developments, which vary from 3-6 storeys on the Stella cinema / Flanagans, Union café / Kennedy's public house sites. - This is in line with the Dún Laoghaire-Rathdown County Council Development Plan 2016-2022 Chapter 2- Sustainable Communities strategy, which seeks to encourage the densification of the existing suburbs in order to help retain population by infill housing. - As stated in the Planning Authority report, the proposal is not deemed to result in material reductions of the sunlight and daylight enjoyed by adjacent properties and is expected to achieve satisfactory levels of light within the scheme.

-6.2.2.
+6.2.3.
 Re.
 Visual Impact:

-- The Planning Authority report concludes that; - The difference in height is not deemed to be such to result in an incongruous visual effect or having an overbearing presence. - Changes in height in a moderate scale are generally considered to add interest to the street scape changes in height. - The Appellant's house, Shandon, is 33.9m from the rear façade of the nearest house, House 3, which is significantly more than the minimum 22m distance allowable.
+• The Planning Authority report concludes that;

+- The difference in height is not deemed to be such to result in an incongruous visual effect or having an overbearing presence. - Changes in height in a moderate scale are generally considered to add interest to the street scape changes in height. - The Appellant's house, Shandon, is 33.9m from the rear façade of the nearest house, House 3, which is significantly more than the minimum 22m distance allowable.

-6.2.3.
+6.2.4.
 Re.
 Overlooking/Overbearing impact/Residential Amenity:

-- The Appellant's house, Shandon, is 33.9m from the rear façade of the nearest house, House 3, which is significantly more than the minimum 22m distance allowable. - Any overlooking caused by windows to upper floors are covered by conditions to obscure those windows that the Planning Authority had concerns about. - The sectional relationship with Shandon is clearly shown in Site Section BB, on 2036-09, so the objection relating to Section AA for House 1 is not valid, and in any case relates to the planning application granted under P.A.
-Ref.
-D21A/0623.
+- The Appellant's house, Shandon, is 33.9m from the rear façade of the nearest house, House 3, which is significantly more than the minimum 22m distance allowable. - Any overlooking caused by windows to upper floors is covered by conditions to obscure those windows that the Planning Authority had concerns about. - The sectional relationship with Shandon is clearly shown in Site Section BB, on 2036-09, so the objection relating to Section AA for House 1 is not valid.

-6.2.4.
+6.2.5.
 Re.
 Suitability of Materials/Protected Structure: